 |Luisa picking perfect peaches in her new purple hat!|

-Peach Mania continues this weekend and next.
+If you live near Tucson, Peach Mania continues this weekend and next.
 They also have a lot of fun upcoming events, as well as a great store with peach and apple products - nut butters, vinegars, homemade butter and ciders to name a few.
 Their farm stand (about 6 miles further up the road) abounds with great produce - a good opportunity to get some of those Wilcox tomatoes!

 Peach Frangipane Tart

 ¼ cup sugar plus 1 tablespoon sugar (divided)